Yogurt Tart with Oat Crust

 - Preheat oven to 475°F.

-- Beat butter and brown sugar and yogurt using an electric mixer.
+- Beat butter, ¼ cup brown sugar, and 2 tablespoons yogurt using an electric mixer.
 Add oats, flour, baking powder, and salt.
 Mix again with electric mixer until just combined.
 If it becomes too thick, mix with a spoon or your hands.

-- Spray a 9-inch tart pan well with nonstick cooking spray.
-Press crust into the tart pan and up the edges.
+- Spray a 9-inch tart pan well with nonstick spray.
+Firmly press crust into the tart pan and up the edges.
 Place on a baking sheet.

-- Bake for 6-8 minutes or until golden brown.
+- Bake for 6 to 8 minutes or until golden brown.
 Let cool completely.

 For filling: